mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-11-DHCP-Services-for-Enterprise-Identity-Infrastructure/README.md

 ## Objective

-The objective of this lab is to deploy DHCP services in the `mrtg.local` Active Directory environment.
+Deploy DHCP services in the `mrtg.local` Active Directory environment.

-This lab centralizes IPv4 address assignment for client systems and validates that domain-connected workstations can receive DHCP configuration while maintaining communication with internal Active Directory and DNS services.
+This lab centralizes IPv4 address assignment and validates that a domain-joined workstation can receive the correct IP and DNS configuration required to locate Active Directory services.

-The focus is on identity-supporting network infrastructure, DHCP authorization, scope configuration, DNS option distribution, client lease validation, and domain service discovery.
+The lab covers DHCP authorization, scope configuration, DNS option distribution, client lease validation, and domain controller discovery.

 ---

-## Business Problem
+## Business Scenario

-Monroe Redstone Technology Group needs centrally managed IP address assignment for domain-connected systems.
+Monroe Redstone Technology Group requires centrally managed IP address configuration for domain-connected systems.

-Static-only workstation addressing does not scale well and increases the risk of configuration drift, duplicate addressing, DNS issues, and inconsistent client settings.
+Manually assigning workstation addresses does not scale and increases the risk of duplicate addresses, incorrect DNS settings, inconsistent client configuration, and domain service discovery failures.

 This lab addresses the need to:

 - Deploy DHCP as a managed infrastructure service
-- Authorize DHCP in Active Directory
+- Authorize the Windows DHCP server in Active Directory
 - Create a controlled IPv4 scope
+- Define a dynamic address pool and exclusions
-- Distribute internal DNS settings to domain clients
+- Distribute the internal DNS server and domain suffix
-- Activate DHCP scope services
-- Validate client DHCP lease assignment
+- Validate client lease assignment
-- Confirm client-to-domain communication after DHCP assignment
+- Confirm domain communication after the DHCP transition
-- Support reliable identity infrastructure through standardized network configuration
+- Reduce network configuration drift

 ---

 ## Lab Summary

-In this lab, I deployed the DHCP Server role on `MRTG-DC01`.
+In this lab, I installed the DHCP Server role on `MRTG-DC01`.

-I documented the pre-DHCP network baseline for the domain controller and client workstation, installed and authorized DHCP, created an IPv4 scope, configured an address pool and exclusion range, reviewed the gateway option, and configured DNS scope options for `mrtg.local`.
+I documented the server and client network baselines, authorized the Windows DHCP server in Active Directory, created the `MRTG-Client-Scope`, defined the dynamic address range, added an exclusion range, and configured the internal DNS options.

+The client Windows computer name was `CLIENT01`, while its Hyper-V virtual machine name was `MRTG-CLIENT-01`.

-After the scope was activated, I changed the client workstation to obtain IP and DNS settings automatically, renewed the DHCP lease, confirmed the assigned DHCP address, validated the lease in the DHCP console, and confirmed domain communication using ping, DNS lookup, domain controller discovery, and the active domain user session.
+After the scope was activated, `CLIENT01` was changed from static addressing to automatic IP and DNS configuration.
+The client renewed its lease and received `192.168.10.101`.

-This lab proves that DHCP is not just a network service.
-It supports identity operations by ensuring domain clients receive the correct IP and DNS configuration needed to locate and communicate with Active Directory services.
+The lease was validated from both the client and DHCP server.
+Connectivity, DNS resolution, domain controller discovery, and the active domain-user context were then reviewed.

 ---